itskarantyagi/Chomsky-Hierarchy/README.md

 # Chomsky-Hierarchy in Python
-According to Noam Chomosky, there are four types of grammars − Type 0, Type 1, Type 2, and Type 3.
+According to Noam Chomsky, there are four types of grammars − Type 0, Type 1, Type 2, and Type 3.

 differ as follows: